If you identify asbestos in your workplace:

 Ensure that labelling is consistent with asbestos locations on your asbestos register.

-Regardless of which method you use, all employees, including contractors must be aware of the system of labelling.
-Labels must also be maintained.
-Where direct labelling is not used, particular attention needs to be given to identifying the presence and location of asbestos to contractors such as plumbers, electricians and carpenters before they commence work.
+Regardless of which method you use, all employees, including contractors, need to be aware of the system of labelling.
+Where direct labelling is not used, particular attention needs to be given to identifying the presence and location of asbestos to contractors such as plumbers, electricians and carpentersbefore they commence work.

-More advice on labelling can be found in Labelling asbestos in workplaces.
+More information on labelling can be found in

-A permit-to-work system can be implemented to ensure contractors are aware of asbestos before starting work.
+A permit-to-work system should be implemented to ensure contractors are aware of asbestos before starting work.

-Victorian law specifies three stages in the hierarchy of controls that must be used to control risks from asbestos.
+Victorian law specifies three stages in the hierarchy of control that must be used to control risks from asbestos.

 1. Eliminate the risk so far as reasonably practicable by removing the asbestos